mikolalysenko/game-shell/README.md

 ### `unbind(virtual_key)`
 Unbinds a virtual key, removing it from the bindings object

-### `bindings`
-An object which lists all of the physical keys which each virtual key is bound to.

 ### `keyNames`
 A list of all physical key names which are supported